Pokecord-Official/Pokecord-Guide/commands/view.md

 :::

 ## Multi Release
-This is a lesser known feature of the view command that allows users to release multple pokemon from a given range of `IV` values.
-The `Release` button changes to `Multi Release` when viewing the selected pokemon.
-This button will only release pokemon that belong to `Common` and `Regional` rarity.
+This is a lesser known feature of the view command that allows users to release multple Pokémon from a given range of `IV` values.
+The `Release` button changes to `Multi Release` when viewing the selected Pokémon.
+This button will only release Pokémon that belong to `Common` and `Regional` rarity.
 :::tip
-Pokemon present in the party and pokemon holding an item are ignored.
+Pokémon present in the party and Pokémon holding an item are ignored.
 :::
 :::info
-This button is disabled if the user has less than `200` pokemon.
+This button is disabled if the user has less than `200` Pokémon.
 :::
 :::details Examples
-1. **Min: 10 | Max: 10**: Releases pokemon with IVs equal to `10%`.
+1. **Min: 10 | Max: 10**: Releases Pokémon with IVs equal to `10%`.
-2. **Min: 0 | Max: 10.69**: Releases pokemon with IVs `10.69% or less`.
+2. **Min: 0 | Max: 10.69**: Releases Pokémon with IVs `10.69% or less`.
-3. **Min: 10 | Max: 0**: Releases pokemon with IVs `10% or more`.
+3. **Min: 10 | Max: 0**: Releases Pokémon with IVs `10% or more`.
-4. **Min 15.69 | Max: 50**: Releases pokemon with IVs `15.69% or more` but `50% or less`.
+4. **Min 15.69 | Max: 50**: Releases Pokémon with IVs `15.69% or more` but `50% or less`.
 :::